NetAppEMEA/hackathon-vol1/README.md

 ### Module 3: Setup RaspberryPI Camera Webservice
 * The files and instructions you need are in the [camera-webservice](camera-webservice) directory.
-* You will have the opportunity to use either the Python or the Ruby based webservice code.

 ### Module 4: Get Webservice to upload S3 images
 Instructions are in the [camera-webservice/README.md](camera-webservice/README.md) file